akcortes/My_Portfolio/Project5_Tableau/README.md

 # payLOCATOR Bank transactions Analysis

-After Cleaning ans¡d Analysing a dataset regarding some transactions made in a period of time, I got these Dashboards with the essential information.
+After Cleaning and Analysing a dataset regarding some transactions made in a period of time, I got these Dashboards with the essential information.

 ## Access to Tableau Dashboards